NOTES ON ENFRANCHISEMENT

 A claim for costs where one side has acted unreasonably

-Once an application is made, the Tribunal will issue directions, which include a timetable for when a contract must be submitted to the tenant’s solicitors and an exchange of valuations between the surveyors.
+Once an application is made, the Tribunal will issue directions, which include a timetable for when a contract must be submitted to the tenant’s solicitors and exchange of valuations between the surveyors.

-Once valuations have been exchanged, we will be able to advise you on the main areas of disagreement and whether it would be more sensible to try to reach agreement by negotiations or whether it would be in your best interest to seek a determination from the FTT.
+Once valuations have been exchanged, we will be able to advise you on the main areas of disagreement and whether it would be more sensible to try to reach an agreement by negotiations or whether it would be in your best interest to seek a determination from the FTT.

 In cases where we believe it would be in your best interests to obtain a determination of the FTT, we will need to prepare submissions, which include an Expert report from us and a Statement of Agreed Facts and Matters in Dispute.